Log Horizon: Manga

-The novel series has received four manga adaptations, all written by Touno.
+The novel series has received five manga adaptations, all written by Touno.
 The first adaptation is illustrated by Motoya Matsu and titled, Log Horizon Gaiden: Honey Moon Logs.
 It began serialization on January 27, 2012, and is published by ASCII Media Works in the Dengeki Daioh magazine.
 The second adaptation is illustrated by Kazuhiro Hara and titled Log Horizon.
 It began serialization on May 18, 2012, and was published by Enterbrain in the Famitsu Comic Clear web magazine.
 Yen Press obtained this manga for an English release.
 The third adaptation is illustrated by Koyuki and titled, Log Horizon: The West Wind Brigade.
 It began serialization on July 9, 2012, ended on March 9, 2018, and was published by Fujimi Shobo in the Age Premium magazine.
 Another manga illustrated by Sōchū and titled, Log Horizon Gaiden: Nyanta-honcho Shiawase no Recipe began serialization on December 21, 2012, ended on March 31, 2018, and was published by Enterbrain in the Comic B's LOG magazine and collected in six volumes.
 A manga Log Horizon: Kanami, Go!
 East! illustrated by Kou was serialized in Comic B's LOG from October 1, 2015, to December 1, 2016, and compiled in two volumes.